SamuelTallet/unpack-blend-textures/README.md

 ## Limitations

-Only JPEG (*.jpg, *.jpeg) textures images are supported for now.
+Only JPEG (*.jpg, *.jpeg) texture images are supported for now.

 ## Credits

-This project would have never existed without the [Rust blend crate](https://crates.io/crates/blend) made by [Lucas Bittencourt](https://github.com/lukebitts).
+This project would have never existed without the [blend Rust library](https://crates.io/crates/blend) created by [Lucas Bittencourt](https://github.com/lukebitts).

 ## License